 Allen Sports Deluxe is a go-to choice for parents who want a straightforward and easy to use bike trailer for their everyday trips.

-Unfortunately, Allen Sports Deluxe does not have any conversion kits, so it can only be used as a bike trailer.
+Unfortunately, Allen Sports Deluxe does not have any conversion kits, so it can only be used as a child bike trailer.
 Yet, that makes it a great choice for budget-minded parents who do not need those added functionalities.

 Thule Cadence 2